stefanocoretta/panman/MANUAL.md

 `toc-title`
-title of table of contents (works only with EPUB, HTML, revealjs, opendocument, odt, docx, pptx, beamer, LaTeX)
+title of table of contents (works only with EPUB, HTML, revealjs, opendocument, odt, docx, pptx, beamer, LaTeX).
+Note that in docx and pptx a custom `toc-title` will be picked up from metadata, but cannot be set as a variable.

 # Extensions